kevin-lyn/STNetTaskQueue/README.md

 STNetTaskQueue will get all non-readonly properties from "post" and pack them as parameters for you.
 See [Get Started](https://github.com/kevin0571/STNetTaskQueue#get-started) for more details.

 ## Features
-- Parameters auto packing for HTTP net task.
+- Auto packing parameters for HTTP net task.
 - Max concurrent tasks count in each STNetTaskQueue.
 - Max retry count for each STNetTask.
 - Net task is cancelable after added to STNetTaskQueue.